 How long do I cook pork chops?

 Something to keep in mind is that there are different cuts of pork chops.
-This garlic butter baked pork chop uses doesn’t use bone-in pork chop so it only takes 10 to 12 minutes.
-If you are cooking bone-in pork chops, you’ll have to add a couple of extra minutes to the cooking time.
+For bone-in pork chop you should cook for so it only takes 10 to 14 minutes.
+If you are cooking boneless pork chops, you’ll have to cook 2 minutes less.
 Again, I highly recommend you use a meat thermometer to determine doneness and not rely on the general cook time.